danielis2025/GitHub-Copilot-Lab/README.md

 # GitHub-Copilot-Lab
-Practice of GH 300 Course onb Microsoft Learn
+Practice of GH 300 Course on Microsoft Learn